lex-node/governance/constitution/constitution.md

 4. **Freedom of Movement:** Entry to Pocket Network should be accessible to both Apps and Nodes.
 Equally, all Pocket Network stakeholders should enjoy the right to exit.
 5. **Optionality:** Operating a Node should incur no more costs than the cost of operation.
 All other responsibilities, e.g. participation in the Council, should be optional.
 6. **Agnosticism:** Pocket Network should maintain neutrality as a middleware protocol.
 While the governance of Pocket Network may be reliant from time to time on other networks or tools, the system itself should retain a level of modularity that facilitates switching out components with minimal friction.
-7. **Cross-Chain Diplomacy:** Pocket Network is a middleware protocol, which means our community will come from a wide range of blockchain communities.
-DAO participants must leave tribalism at the door; they should refrain from engaging in political debates that are not directly relevant to improving the service that Pocket Network provides.
+7. **Cross-Chain Diplomacy:** The Pocket Protocol is a middleware protocol, which means our community will come from a wide range of blockchain communities.
+DAO participants must leave tribalism at the door; they should refrain from engaging in political debates that are not directly relevant to improving the Pocket Technologies, Pocket Protocol or Pocket Network.
 8. **Consensual Collaboration:** While the Pocket Network Council is relatively permissionless, this does not mean anyone is entitled to work.
 Proposals will be assessed on their merits alone, including Contributors’ fitness to fulfill the proposal.
 Likewise, Contributors are not required to let any other Contributor work with them, unless the Council has approved a proposal to that effect.

 * The Principles are ranked in order of priority.